Complete Guide to NISM Certifications:

 - NISM Series VII: Securities Operations and Risk Management Certification Examination

 It is meant for those working with registered stockbrokers, clearing members, or trading members in a stock exchange.
 Professionals learn the fundamentals of the securities market in India, along with the regulatory role of the Securities and Exchange Board of India (SEBI), the role and functionalities of a stockbroking firm.

 - NISM-Series-VIII: Equity Derivatives Certification Examination

-Professionals associated with the equity derivative segment can learn about the fundamentals of equity derivative market in India along with its regulatory environment context in which it operates.
-The content helps build an understanding of the operational mechanism of the equity derivative market along with useful trading strategies relevant to this market segment.
+Professionals associated with the equity derivative segment can learn about the fundamentals of the equity derivative market in India, along with its regulatory environment context in which it operates.
+The content helps build an understanding of the operational mechanism of the equity derivative market, along with useful trading strategies relevant to this market segment.

 - NISM Series-IX: Merchant Banking Certification Examination